Prestigious Sleep Away Camp in the Beautiful Adirondack Mountains of New York

 Lot's of camps talk about fostering a family atmosphere but we mean it!
 Our counselors have a habit of getting together and traveling together after camp.
 We have many counselors who decided to become roommates or get full-time jobs together.
 In fact, we have had several couples in the last few years who met at camp and later got (or are getting) married.

 As a general counselor, experience and enthusiasm for working with children are necessities.
 As a specialty counselor, you need to have a high level of skill in a specific activity, or show an aptitude and strong interest.
-We hold a mandatory orientation the week before camp; some programs require additional training.
+We hold a mandatory orientation the week before camp; some programs require additional training which we will provide on-site, prior to orientation.

 Finally, we expect you to have sound judgment and decision making skills, and be warm, caring, and patient.